BEST AHREFS ALTERNATIVES · 2026

 • ·Mangools Agency: $89/mo (white-label)

-7. Surfer SEO: Best for content optimisation against ranking pages
+7. Surfer SEO: Content optimisation against ranking pages

 surferseo.com